marsbos/flynt.js/README.md

 ## 📦 Installation

-Drop the release in your html file and you're ready to go!
+Drop a release in your html file and you're ready to go!

 ## 💡 Quick Start